-The pre-service teacher is expected to complete a minimum of six (6) weeks of student teaching at the elementary school developmental level.
+The pre-service teacher is expected to complete a minimum of ten (10 weeks) of student teaching at the secondary school developmental (5-12) level.
 The pre-service teacher is expected to develop lessons, work as a team member, develop a unit, manage students, assess student performance, and complete any tasks expected of a teacher.

-EDUC 424 Twelve Week Elementary Student Teaching 5 hours
+EDUC 424 Elementary Student Teaching (K-6)

-The pre-service teacher is expected to complete a minimum of twelve (12) weeks of student teaching at the elementary school developmental level.
+The pre-service teacher is expected to complete a minimum of ten (10) weeks of student teaching at the elementary school developmental level.
 The pre-service teacher is expected to develop lessons, work as a team member, develop a unit, manage students, assess student performance, and complete any tasks expected of a teacher.

-EDUC 426 Six Week K-4 All-Grade Student Teaching 5 hours
+EDUC 426 All-Grade Student Teaching K-12

-The pre-service teacher is expected to complete a minimum of six (6) weeks of student teaching at the elementary school developmental level.
+The pre-service teacher is expected to complete a minimum of ten (10) weeks of student teaching at the K-12 school developmental level.
 The pre-service teacher is expected to develop lessons, work as a team member, develop a unit, manage students, assess student performance, and complete any tasks expected of a teacher.
-(For physical education majors only).
+(HPE and Special Education)